wp-plugins/jquery-colorbox/readme.txt

 * How do I exclude an image from Colorbox in a page or post?

-Add the CSS class "colorbox-off" to the image you want to exclude. jQuery Colorbox does not add the colorbox effect to images that have the CSS class "colorbox-off".
+Add the CSS class "colorbox-off" to the image or to the link to the big sized image you want to exclude. jQuery Colorbox does not add the colorbox effect to images that have the CSS class "colorbox-off".

 * How does jQuery Colorbox group images?